bio-tools/biotoolsRegistry/biohackathon.md

 ## Day 4 (Nov 15): EDAM development
-*Expected audience*: anyone with an interest in improving EDAM, people knowledgeable of bioinformatics data formats
+**Expected audience:** *anyone with an interest in improving EDAM, people knowledgeable of bioinformatics data formats*

-*Expected outcome*: improved EDAM Formats subontology, scoping the desired state of EDAM 2.0, developing EDAM applications
+**Expected outcome:** *improved EDAM Formats subontology, scoping the desired state of EDAM 2.0, developing EDAM applications*

 ### Task 1 Curation of bioinformatics data formats
 The [EDAM Format subontology](http://edamontology.org/format_1915) has potential in systems such as [Galaxy](https://f1000research.com/posters/6-1032) and for applications such as [workflow composition](https://doi.org/10.1093/bioinformatics/bty646).
 EDAM is close to providing a comprehensive catalogue of the prevalent bioinformatics data formats.
 To achieve this, a significant amount of [work](https://github.com/edamontology/edamontology/issues/370) remains: